dekarrin/dynnetip/README.md

-# dynnetip
+## Dynnetip
-Quick and dirty ddns update client for Namecheap
+A quick and dirty DDNS update client for domains hosted on Namecheap.

+Requires python 2.
+Before running, be sure to rename `configuration.py.example` to `configuration.py`, and change the variables in it to the appropriate values.